-Most people are familiar with the meanings of traffic lights way before they get behind a steering wheel (Rousing game of Red Light, Green Light, anyone?).
+Most people are familiar with the meanings of traffic lights way before they get behind a steering wheel (rousing game of Red Light, Green Light, anyone?).
 Still, it can’t hurt to review exactly what we should be doing when we come upon certain traffic lights.
 They’re protecting us at dangerous intersections, after all.
 And you’d be surprised how many full grown, license-toting drivers have no idea how to act at a flashing yellow light.

 Solid Red Light

 Seeing red?
 You better stop.
 Come to a complete stop and wait until the light turns green before you proceed.
 You might be able to turn right at a red traffic light, but be careful about it.
-Check for signs at the intersection that say “No Right Turn on Red” or something like that, and obey them.
-If there aren’t any signs holding you back, yield to cross traffic and pedestrians before making your right turn on red.
+Check for signs at the intersection that say “No Right Turn on Red” and obey them.
+If there aren’t any signs holding you back, yield to any cross traffic and pedestrians before making your right turn on red.
 Left turns on red are rare, but it can be done.
 Only turn left at a red light if you’re turning from a one-way street to another one-way street and you’ve yielded to other traffic.